BitBangedFF/odometry-module/README.md

 TODO:
   * Migrate to use the MPU (memory protection unit) FreeRTOS API/implementation
   * Migrate FreeRTOS API usages to use the static allocation scheme
+  * Integrate the LwIP port provided from the STM32Cube package
+  * Migrate the vendor packages to a git repo and make them a submodule of this repo